 Caitlin is a first year graduate student from Fayetteville, NC.
 She earned her undergraduate degree in Exercise Physiology from ECU.
 She is currently working on developing her thesis dealing with balance in concussed athletes.
 She is a group fitness instructor and a lover of yoga.
 She doesn’t follow too many sports teams, but she will be happy to smile and nod along to anyone talking about their teams.

-Victoria is a 1st year Biomechanics graduate student from Austin, Texas.
+Victoria is a 2nd year Biomechanics graduate student from Austin, Texas.
 She received her undergraduate degree in Kinesiology from the University of North Texas.
-Victoria's interest include gait and locomotion performance and injury prevention.
+Victoria's interest include gait, locomotion, prosthesis, and exoskeleton performance and injury prevention.
+Her current research is investigating knee joint forces as athletes run across different surface stiffnesses.
 She also enjoys swimming, hiking, running, and climbing.

 Kelsey is a 1st year Biomechanics Graduate Student from Greenville, NC.
 She received her undergraduate degree in Athletic Training from East Carolina University and worked as an intern Athletic Trainer for a year and a half before returning to school.
 She has many research interests but her current thesis project will involve using ultrasound to find predictors of successful ACL reconstruction.
 She volunteers with a local animal rescue and the American Red Cross blood services in her spare time.